EOF is an extensible and versioned container format for EVM bytecode with a once-off validation at deploy time.

-- The main advantage is it can be enabled via a single hard-fork.
+- Can be enabled via a single hard-fork.

-- A second advantage is better backwards compatibility: data contracts starting with the
+- Better backwards compatibility: data contracts starting with the

 The Changes to contact creation semantics section defines minimal set of restrictions related to the contract creation: if initcode or code has the EOF1 container prefix it must be validated.
 This adds two validation steps in the contract creation, any of it failing will result in contract creation failure.